metalw4rrior/metalw4rrior/README.md

 🍻 Hey, I'm @metalw4rrior.
 The stuff I post here makes common sense nervously pace and swear.

-🧑‍💻 I'm involved in complete nonsense, like Linux administration and studying DevSecOps.
+🧑‍💻 I'm involved in complete nonsense, like Linux administration and DevOps.

 ⚰️ Maybe someday I'll become a competent IT professional, but that day is as far away as China.
 <!---